Brevis: The Infinite Compute Layer

 Team Expertise & Accreditations

 The project’s foundation is equally strengthened by deep academic and institutional credibility.
-Founded by PhD cryptographers from UIUC, MIT, and UC Berkeley, Brevis’ team has contributed multiple peer-reviewed publications advancing modern ZK research and is formally recognised by the Ethereum Foundation as part of Ethereum’s scaling roadmap.
+Founded by PhD cryptographers from UIUC, MIT, and UC Berkeley, Brevis’s team has contributed multiple peer-reviewed publications advancing modern ZK research and is formally recognised by the Ethereum Foundation as part of Ethereum’s scaling roadmap.

 Strategic Investment & Confidence

-Brevis’ trajectory is reinforced by deep institutional conviction and cross-ecosystem alignment.
+Brevis’s trajectory is reinforced by deep institutional conviction and cross-ecosystem alignment.

 Brevis Seed Round Participation Highlights - Source: Brevis